-B. Adjust the micro switch to trigger at wide-open throttle by adjusting the micro switch's position to ensure the actuation arm of the micro switch "clicks" at the same point your throttle linkage reaches wide-open throttle against the throttle stop.

-C. Ensure that the throttle and switch can reach the activation position, Position B, by using the accelerator pedal.
-Have an assistant slowly press the pedal to the floor while you listen for the "click" of the micro switch.
-3. Install a arming toggle switch in the vehicle interior, within easy reach of the driver.
+- B. Adjust the micro switch to trigger at wide-open throttle by adjusting the microswitch's position to ensure the actuation arm of the micro switch "clicks" at the same point your throttle linkage reaches wide-open throttle against the throttle stop (Figure 10, Position A). - C. Ensure that the throttle and switch can reach the activation position, as shown in Figure 10, Position B, by using the accelerator pedal.
+Have an assistant slowly press the pedal to the floor while you listen for the "click" of the micro switch. - 3.
+Install the CFNS arming toggle switch in the vehicle interior, within easy reach of the driver.
 This switch is to be used to activate the nitrous system once safe engine RPM levels are reached.